SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 unless you need reference semantics or the additional dynamic behavior that classes provide.

-..
-XXX Weave in above or remove.

-   If you're used to working in object-oriented languages like Objective-C or C++, you may be in the habit of writing a lot of classes.
-   In Swift,
-   you don't need classes as often as you might expect.
 The major reasons to use a class are when you're working with a framework whose API uses classes and when you want to refer to the same instance of a type in multiple places.

 .. _ReferenceAndValueTypes_StructsAndEnums: